SJ4034A - Journalism: History and ideas: part 1 (2018/19)

 Working together, individually and in small groups, students explore major events and stories, past and present.
 They develop skills of presentation and analysis, learning when to use academic writing and when the more vivid narrative of journalism can play an equally effective role.
 In addition, they will explore critically and practically, the techniques used in writing and broadcasting of the past so that they can better develop their own professional capacities in the future.

 Discussion, presentations, research, screenings and visits will all play a part in the development of critical thinking skills, which will be workshop-based.
+Guest speakers will play a key role.

 The module will be assessed by essays and an online journal, which is moderated by tutors.